Budibase/website/content/blog/SEO basics in 2019.md

-## Make Life Easier For Your Search Engines
+## Make Life Easier For Search Engines

 You should always create content and web pages for your users, never for search engines.
 But it is important to build your website and content so search engines can easily crawl and index your pages.